osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Remove AAD Tenant from OCS Tenant"></a>

-Removal of Azure Active Directory Tenant from an OSIsoft Cloud Services Tenant is not supported.
+Removes of Azure Active Directory tenant from an OSIsoft Cloud Services tenant is not supported.

 ### Request
 ```text